 Welcome to the Human and Social Dimensions of Science and Technology (HSD) PhD degree program!
 The program is administered by the School for the Future of Innovation in Society (SFIS).
 This handbook is designed primarily to guide graduate students through the degree program.
 It includes specific information about requirements and policies associated with the degree program.
 Should questions arise that are not answered here, please consult the Degree Program Chair and Graduate Program Academic Advisor.

-Andra Williams

-Graduate Program Academic Advisor
+Graduate Program Academic Advisor Wrigley Hall, Room 367A Phone: 480-727-9498

-Interdisciplinary B, Room 256

-Phone: 480-727-9498

-andra.williams@asu.edu

 Dr. Erik Johnston Interim Degree Program Chair Erik.Johnston@asu.edu